anowell/quasar/README.md

 }
 ```

-Skim through the [`examples`](https://github.com/anowell/quasar/tree/master/examples) directory to get a sense of how to use it today.
+See the [`examples`](https://github.com/anowell/quasar/tree/master/examples) directory to get a sense of how it works today.

 ## What's next?

 I'm still working to better understand what works and what's missing in [webplatform](https://github.com/tcr/rust-webplatform).
 Here are some overarching questions that are guiding this experimentation right now:

 - Can Quasar achieve a level of abstractions that feel comparable to modern Javascript frameworks?
+(May add some macros to rival the declarative syntax of some other frameworks.)
 - What might it look like to have "isomorphic" rust, where the same rendering code can run both client and server side?
-- What might a modular, trait-based templating engine look like?
+- How can I leverage the type system to achieve ? (e.g. trait-based templating, leveraging immutable vs mutable access as a gate for identifying views that observer or mutate specific data.)

-Admittedly Quasar is absent any perf goals, but more importantly, Quasar lacks a compelling vision for why Quasar would be better than X, so I'll probably ask myself "what problem is Quasar really solving?" multiple times throughout this experimentation.
+Admittedly Quasar is absent any perf goals at this time.
+Quasar also lacks a clear vision for why Quasar would be "better than X", so I'll probably ask myself "what problem is Quasar really solving?" multiple times throughout this experimentation.